June 10, 2021

 This is due not least to reduced cleaning requirements - meaning less solvents, streamlined procurement resulting in a smaller carbon footprint and less capital investment, along with more flexibility, and reduced risk of cross-contamination.

-Nonetheless, manufacturers of single-use technologies are aware of the fact that their increasing deployment in the industry requires strategies to ensure long-term sustainability.
-The implementation of sustainable solutions, however, requires the contribution of all parties involved in the product life cycle: manufacturers of raw materials, components, and single-use systems as well as carriers, users and waste treatment companies.3
+Nonetheless, throughout their decision-making processes, manufacturers of single-use technologies are aware of the fact that their increasing deployment in the industry requires strategies to ensure long-term sustainability.
+The implementation of sustainable pharmaceutical solutions into their value chain, however, requires the contribution of all parties involved in the product life cycle: manufacturers of raw materials, components, and single-use systems as well as carriers, users and waste treatment companies.3

 Environmental impact of single-use technologies

 Furthermore, in line with sustainability strategy guidelines, manufacturers of single-use technologies are obliged to facilitate the separation of the product into its base materials after use.
-Therefore, most single-use products are very easy to disassemble and recycle, as highlighted with the following example.4
+Therefore, most single-use products are very easy to disassemble and recycle.4

 Waste management in Biopharma single-use industry